aamindehkordi/CUI-Fundamental-Programming/Code Demos/Arrays/readme.md

 4. SimpleArrays: This project demonstrates how to declare and initialize arrays.
 It also shows how to access array elements.

 5. StartOfBible: This project demonstrates how to create and work with a 3D array.
-It uses a 3D string array to represent the structure of the Bible.2.
-[IteratingArrays](https://github.com/aamindehkordi/CUI-Fundamental-Programming/tree/main/Code%20Demos/Arrays/IteratingArrays): This subfolder contains a code demo demonstrating how to iterate over arrays.
+It uses a 3D string array to represent the structure of the Bible.

 ## Running the Code Demos